theveganlunchbox.co.uk

 Oh that is so easy to do.
 They are so good.

-Vanessa Kay
+3. Vanessa Kay says

 I could not find sesame bagels but I got some plain ones and skipped the beets but this one still by far my favourite work lunch.